t-d-k/LibreCrypt/docs/FAQ.md

 *Q: How do I get DoxBox Explorer to display filename extensions for all files?*

 *A:*
-Like MS Windows Explorer, DoxBox Explorer default to hiding filename extensions for "known file types".
+Like MS Windows Explorer, DoxBox Explorer defaults to hiding filename extensions for "known file types".

 To configure DoxBox Explorer to display filename extensions for **all** files, please set your options as follows: